-3. Restrictive Markings on concept papers:
+3. Restrictive Markings on whitepapers:

 a.
 Any proprietary data that the applicant intends to be used only by the Government for evaluation purposes must be clearly marked.
-The applicant must also identify any technical data or computer software contained in the concept paper that is to be treated by the Government as limited rights in technical data and restricted rights in computer software.
-In the absence of such identification, the Government will conclude there are no limitations or restrictions on technical data or computer software included in the concept paper.
-Records or data bearing a restrictive legend may be included in the concept paper.
-It is the intent of the Army to treat all concept papers as procurement sensitive before award and to disclose their contents only for the purpose of evaluation.
+The applicant must also identify any technical data or computer software contained in the whitepaper that is to be treated by the Government as limited rights in technical data and restricted rights in computer software.
+In the absence of such identification, the Government will conclude there are no limitations or restrictions on technical data or computer software included in the whitepaper.
+Records or data bearing a restrictive legend may be included in the whitepaper.
+It is the intent of the Army to treat all whitepapers as procurement sensitive before award and to disclose their contents only for the purpose of evaluation.

-Care must be exercised to ensure that classified, sensitive, and critical technologies are not included in a concept paper.
-If such information is required, appropriate restrictive markings and procedures should be applied prior to submission of the concept paper.
+Care must be exercised to ensure that classified, sensitive, and critical technologies are not included in a whitepaper.
+If such information is required, appropriate restrictive markings and procedures should be applied prior to submission of the whitepaper.

 b.
-Applicants are cautioned, however, that portions of the concept papers may be subject to release under terms of the Freedom of Information Act, 5 U.S.C.
+Applicants are cautioned, however, that portions of the whitepapers may be subject to release under terms of the Freedom of Information Act, 5 U.S.C.
 552, as amended.

-4. Evaluation and Disposition of concept papers
+4. Evaluation and Disposition of whitepapers

-- (1) Evaluation Process: Applicants are advised that invitations for proposals will be made based on the concept paper submission and the availability of funding.
-The concept paper will be evaluated for the concept's scientific merit, technical and resource plausibility and potential contributions of the effort to the Army and DoD mission.
-Applicants whose concept papers are evaluated as having significant scientific merit may be invited to submit either a full or short term a proposal.
-An applicant may not submit a proposal without submitting a concept paper and receiving a proposal invite from the Government. - (2) Disposition Process: The applicant will be notified in writing after completion of the evaluation.
-Concept papers will not be returned to applicants.
+(1) Evaluation Process: Applicants are advised that invitations for proposals will be made based on the whitepaper submission and the availability of funding.
+The whitepaper will be evaluated for the concept's scientific merit, technical and resource plausibility, collaboration and teaming plan, and potential contributions of the effort to the Army and DoD mission.
+Applicants whose whitepapers are evaluated as having significant scientific merit may be invited to submit a full proposal.
+An applicant may not submit a proposal without submitting a whitepaper and receiving a proposal invite from the Government.

+(2) Disposition Process: The applicant will be notified in writing (email) after completion of the evaluation.
+Whitepapers will not be returned to applicants.

-5. Concept paper Submission
+5. Whitepaper Submission

-All concept papers must be emailed directly to the following email address: usarmy.rtp.rdecomaro.mbx.baa4@mail.mil.
-In the email subject line, include the phrase "Concept paper Submission," the BAA number W911NF-19-S-0007, and the research thrust area from Section II.A.2 of this BAA.
-Concept papers submitted via email must be in a single PDF formatted file as an email attachment.
+All whitepapers must be emailed directly to the following email address: usarmy.rtp.ccdc-arl.mbx.baa4@mail.mil.
+In the email subject line, include the phrase "Whitepaper Submission EBRC," the BAA number W911NF-21-S-0001, and the research thrust area from Section II.A.2 of this BAA.
+Whitepapers submitted via email must be in a single PDF formatted file as an email attachment.